joseluisgomezcecena/codeigniter-3-starter/readme.rst

 but with some modifications to make it easier to use.

 It includes:

-- htaccess file to make the URLs look cleaner and to prevent direct access to the application files.
+- Htaccess file to make the URLs look cleaner and to prevent direct access to the application files.
 - Auto loaded most commonly used libraries and helpers.
 - Pages controller with a default view for static pages.
 - Bootstrap 5.2.1.